-- A. Maintain the green character and preserve the urban forest by protecting and enhancing the system of parks and open spaces in Cadboro Bay. - B. Encourage and promote healthy lifestyles by expanding recreation opportunities at local parks and enhancing active recreation transportation networks. - C. Support more walking and cycling through improved network connections to parks and green spaces. - D. Support the development of a community wayfinding strategy. - E. Strengthen the availability and accessibility of services provided by community facilities.
+- A. Maintain the green character and preserve the urban forest by protecting and enhancing the system of parks and open spaces in Cadboro Bay. - B. Encourage and promote healthy lifestyles by expanding recreation opportunities at local parks and enhancing active transportation networks. - C. Support more walking and cycling through improved network connections to parks and green spaces. - D. Support the development of a community wayfinding strategy. - E. Strengthen the availability and accessibility of services provided by community facilities.

-For thousands of years the Lekwungen "Lək'əŋən" People, ancestors of the Songhees and Esquimalt Nations, lived at what is today known as Cadboro Bay.
-They lived a lifestyle which is known as a typical Straits Salish lifestyle.
+For thousands of years the Lekwungen "Ləkwəŋən" People, ancestors of the Songhees and Esquimalt Nations, lived at what is today known as Cadboro Bay.
+They lived a typical Straits Salish lifestyle.

 There are a number of archaeological sites in the Cadboro Bay area and remnants of early fortifications which protected the village area inhabitants.
-Additional archaeological sites may exist as the general area is local First Nations were known to have been a be highly active in this area. for First Nations.
+Additional archaeological sites may exist as local First Nations were known to be highly active in this area.

-To read more on the early years in Cadboro Bay see Section 2.3 Moments in History (p.21) and 8.3 First Nations Heritage (p.121).
+To read more on the early years in Cadboro Bay see Section 2.3 Moments in History (p.21) and 8.3 First Nations Heritage.